sebastipa/TOSCA/README.md

     - UADM : base actuator disk model with imposed Ct and yaw controller
     - ADM  : advanced actuator disk model with rotor dynamics and yaw/pitch/rotation controllers
+    - UADM : base actuator disk model with uniform disk loading and yaw controller
+    - AFM  : anisotropic actuator farm model for coarser meshes, integral/point sampling available

+## IBM Method

+    TOSCA uses a sharp-interface IBM method with ghost cells applied on the flow side of the body.
+This allows for more flexibility with thin bodies but complicated wall modeling.
+New wall models have been recently added, validated with both hi-Re terrains (Shumann) or small objects (Cabot).
+    Moving IBM is also possible, we are currently validating the latter capability.

 ## Acquisition System